GeitIBandi/geit-i-myllu/doc/DesignReport.md

 POST /api/v1/play/<row>/<col>
 			Try to make a play as the current player in the cell at row
 			<row> and column <col>.
 			Returns 200 (OK) if move was valid, otherwise a 403 (Forbidden) if the box was already taken or game over

+POST /api/v1/reset
-POST /api/v1/reset      Wipes the current game and starts a new one.
+			Wipes the current game and starts a new one.

+GET /api/v1/board
-GET /api/v1/board       Returns the state of the board as a 9 character string of three
-                	possible characters: X, O, and -.
-The first three characters represent the boxes in the top row, etc. The character - means that the box is free to play on.
+			Returns the state of the board as a 9 character string of three possible characters: X, O, and -.
+The first three charactes represent the boxes in the top row, etc. The character - means that the box is free to play on.
 			Example: “XXO-OO-X-X” represents the board:
 				 	XXO
  					 OO
 				 	X X

+GET /api/v1/turn
-GET /api/v1/turn        Returns the current turn number
+			Returns the current turn number

+GET /api/v1/whosturn
-GET /api/v1/whosturn    Returns which player is currently doing.
+			Returns which player is currently doing.
 			Possible values: X (player X’s turn)
 					 O (player O’s turn)
 					 N (nobody’s turn - game over)

+GET /api/v1/played
-GET /api/v1/played      Returns the number of games that have been played
+			Returns the number of games that have been played

+GET /api/v1/won
-GET /api/v1/won         Returns which player has won the current game, if any.
+			Returns which player has won the current game, if any.
 			Possible values: X, O, T (for Tie), N (for None)

+GET /api/v1/won/<p>
-GET /api/v1/won/<p>     Returns the number of games player <p> has won where <p> is
-               	 	either X or O
+			Returns the number of games player <p> has won where <p> is either X or O

+GET /api/v1/ties
-GET /api/v1/ties        Returns the number of games that have ended in a tie
+			Returns the number of games that have ended in a tie
 ```